 - Staycation?
 If you just can’t get away for whatever reason, seek out nearby public beaches and boat rentals, head to a minor league ball-game, or fire up a back yard barbecue.
 No reason to sulk when half your neighbors are gone to the lake.

-The Cost of Owning a Cabin is an Indulgence, Unless…
+Owning a Cabin Is an Indulgence, Unless…

 Even a modest cabin or condo up north can put a huge dent in any plans to gain an early exit from your cube.
-That’s not even including the requisite power boat and jet skis!
+That’s not even including the requisite powerboat and jet skis!

 Proceed with caution.
 Find ways to get up north with family and friends and build memories.